Who is the Chase Sapphire Reserve® card for?

 The Chase Sapphire Reserve card is a travel rewards credit card that makes most sense for restaurant goers and frequent travelers -- where you’ll rack up 3x points on purchases.
 A key differentiator of this card is how generous the earning categories are.
-For example, travel spending extends beyond standard flight and car rental purchases to include everyday expenses like Uber & Lyft ridesharing, metro public transport, and commuting tolls.
-Similarly, earning 3x points on restaurants (and over $300 food delivery credits) means you want the Chase Sapphire Reserve to be your go-to card in your wallet.
+For example, you'll earn 5x total points on air travel and 10x total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
+Similarly, earning 3x points on restaurants means you want the Chase Sapphire Reserve to be your go-to card in your wallet.

 As the premium offering from Chase, this is the card for those who want to earn maximum points to get free luxury resort vacations, exclusive dining experiences, premium hotel nights, and more.